deusaquilus/ExoQuery/README.md

 TODO Video

-### Use the Kotlin You Know and Love
+### So I can just use normal Kotlin to write Queries?

-That means that you can use regular Kotlin constructs that you know and love in order to write SQL code including:
+That's right!
+You can use regular Kotlin constructs that you know and love in order to write SQL code including:

 TODO double-check these